Subscribe to updates

 Cost of Living Programme

-The Health Improvement Partnership Board was scheduled to discuss the Cost of Living programme, and to comment on outline proposals for the new three-year programme from 2026/27 onwards.
+The Health Improvement Partnership Board was scheduled to receive an update on the Cost of Living programme and comment on outline proposals for the new three-year programme from 2026/27 onwards.

 • Support for families with Free School Meal eligible children in school holidays